PHOTOS FROM OUR CUSTOMERS

 Mini Aussie Puppies For Sale

-Australian Shepherd breeders bred them down in size to produce a smaller dog and today continue to strive to produce a mirror image of the Australian Shepherd in a size that fits well into today's lifestyle, without sacrificing instinct, ability or character.
-To avoid confusion with the full sized Australian Shepherd, this breed name was changed by the AKC in 2011 to the Miniature American Shepherd, though still recognized by many as the former.
+Australian Shepherd breeders bred them down in size to produce smaller dogs.
+Today, they continue to strive to produce a mirror image of the Australian Shepherd in a size that fits well into today's lifestyle, without sacrificing instinct, ability, or character.
+To avoid confusion with the full-sized Australian Shepherd, this breed's name was changed by the AKC in 2011 to the Miniature American Shepherd, though still recognized by many as the former.
 Because of their ancestral history, these energetic and devoted dogs make for the perfect farm hand or working dog.

 Appearance and Grooming